Crete travel guide & 25 photos to feed your wanderlust

 Matala is still a hippie paradise

 The food will be a highlight of your journey to Crete.
 The local cuisine will spoil you.
-Fresh fish and vegetables are a must when you are in Crete.
+Fresh fish and vegetables are a must when visiting Crete.
 Of course, you shall not leave the island without trying some local specialties.

 Don’t miss the chance to try dakos.
-That’s dry bread (rusk), which gets softer with water and the locals serve it with olive oil, tomatoes, oregano, cheese, and more.
+That’s dry bread (rusk), which gets softer with water, and the locals serve it with olive oil, tomatoes, oregano, cheese, and more.
 Imagine it like the Cretan version of Greek salad.
-The island is also famous for its cheese, usually from sheep’s milk.
+The island is also renowned for its cheese, typically made from sheep’s milk.

 Give a try to Anthotiro (mild and light), Graviera (semi-hard), and Kefalotiri (usually hard).
 Cretans love cheese, and they make a local specialty called Kalitsounia.
-These are small handmade cheese pies served with cinnamon and sometimes with honey.
+These are small, handmade cheese pies served with cinnamon and sometimes accompanied by honey.

-Apart from that, the locals will always offer you raki after the meal -and sometimes they won’t stop refilling your glass.
+Apart from that, the locals will always offer you raki after the meal, and sometimes they won’t stop refilling your glass.
 For free, of course.
 Keep in mind, though, that raki has a high volume of alcohol, so try to stop early; otherwise, you’ll have a hangover the next day.
-Even if you are not a drinker, try to taste a tiny portion: sometimes, the locals might feel offended if you don’t.
+Even if you’re not a drinker, try to taste a tiny portion; sometimes, the locals might feel offended if you don’t.

 Where to eat in Chania